irfankpr/json-websocketdocs/README.md

 ---

 ⭐ If this tool saves you time or helps your team collaborate better, consider giving the repository a star.

+---

+## 🧵 Behind the Build

+This project wasn’t something random — it came from a real problem in day-to-day development.

+As a backend developer, I always care about giving **clear, reliable documentation** to the frontend developers I work with.
+Good documentation reduces confusion, prevents guesswork, and keeps teamwork smooth.

+Tools like DRF Spectacular make documenting REST APIs effortless — everything is structured, testable, and shareable.

+But when our team introduced real-time features using WebSockets, everything changed — and not in a good way.

+There was:

+- No consistent format for documenting WebSocket endpoints
+- No unified way to show request and response structures
+- No built-in testing interface like REST tools provide
+- No “single source of truth” frontend developers could trust

+Every method found online felt incomplete, improvised, or too tied to specific frameworks.
+Nothing felt like:
+> **“Okay, THIS is how WebSocket docs should look.”**

+So instead of accepting chaos as the standard — I built this.

+Not with generators.
+Not with templates.
+Not with frameworks.

+The entire project — including this README — was built through **vibe coding**.
+I didn’t manually type a single line.
+It evolved naturally, idea by idea.

+💡 The goal was simple:

+> Make WebSocket docs feel as natural and usable as REST API docs.

+If this project helps even one more developer avoid the same confusion we faced — then it already succeeded.

+---

+✨ Thanks for visiting — and if this project helps you or your team, a ⭐ means a lot.